xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 # if we want to count how many lines/contigs
 grep ">" ASSEMBLY_megahit/final_assembly.fasta | wc -l
 ```
-You will see all the contig names in this file.
+You can see all the contig names in this file.
 ```console
 less contig_names.txt
 ```